• Skip to primary navigation

 Our process:

-Pour the beetroot and salt mixture over the flesh of the fish and place the other piece of salmon on top, skin side up.
-Ensure the flesh of the salmon is completely covered in the cure and tightly wrap with clingfilm.
+• Pour the beetroot and salt cure over the flesh of the fish and place the other piece of salmon on top, skin side up.

-You need to cure the salmon for 24-48 hours (ideally 48 hours as it intensifies both the colour and flavour).
+• Cure the salmon for 24-48 hours (ideally 48 hours as it intensifies both the colour and flavour).

 How to prepare beetroot cured salmon for serving?

 When ready to cut the salmon, discard the cure and brush away any excess on the salmon itself.
-At this point many recipes suggest washing the salmon, however I think this washes away some of the flavour.

-Instead I tend to take my time to brush away any excess.
 A really sharp knife is essential for cutting the salmon as you want nice even slices of fish.

 What flavours can be added when curing salmon?